Are you feeling nervous about your first time in a courtroom? Do you worry that you could break court rules without realizing you did something wrong?

 Each judiciary has its preferences for how participants should behave.
 Lawyers, clients, juries, court reporters, grand juries and bailiffs have different expectations for their roles and responsibilities.
 But where do you fit in?

 9 Court Rules Everyone Must Follow

 A few critical tips can go a long way, and help you feel confident going into any hearing.
 Continue reading below to learn nine court rules everyone must follow today.
+We can teach you basic court rules that reflect reality.
 Then, if you have more questions, we can help get you even more answers.

 Do Not Be Late

 Arriving late to a court hearing does more than make you look irresponsible to the judge.
 They could dismiss your case, or issue a default judgment against you.
 If you go to the trouble of defending yourself against a lawsuit, you do not want to lose this way.
 Moreover, you do not want to get into even more trouble while facing criminal charges.

 The well-known adage applies here as much, if not more than anywhere else.
 If you are early, you are on time.
 You are already late if you arrive on time, and if you are late, that is unacceptable.